lachlandeer/snakemake-econ-r/README.md

 ## Introduction

 We provide a template for a reproducible research project using `Snakemake` and the `R` programming language.
-We use `Snakemake` to construct a set of *rules* that form a DAG that implements the entire research pipeline, starting with some data cleaning and finishing with compiling a pdf article and slides.
+We use `Snakemake` to construct a set of *rules* that form a DAG that implements the entire research pipeline, starting with some data cleaning, running some regressions, constructung figures and tables, and then finishing with compiling a pdf article and slides.
+We believe this mimics an approximate workflow of most empirical research in economics.
 The `R` language is used to perform all steps of our analysis and to compile our pdf documents (the latter via the `knitr`, `bookdown` and `rticles` packages).
+`Snakemake` allows us to construct a set of interconnect rules to build our workflow from start to finish - and to partially update the build where required when we update our scripts, data and parameters.

 ## Motivating Example